Storms, heavy rains result in flooding, road closures; shelter opened in Okmulgee

 "Between 3 and 13 inches of rain (based on radar estimates) have fallen in the warned area, which has led to substantial flooding," the weather service said.

-City of Okmulgee, Okmulgee County Emergency Management and the Oklahoma Department of Emergency Management are requesting residents affected to report flooding and storm damage online at www.damage.ok.gov.
+City of Okmulgee, Okmulgee County Emergency Management and the Oklahoma Department of Emergency Management are asking affected residents to report flooding and storm damage online at damage.ok.gov.

 Other flood warnings were issued for areas south of Okmulgee County and in parts of Tulsa and Creek counties.